Poludo/docker-plex-remote-transcoder/README.md

 ### Master container
 - `-e USE_MASTER_TRANSCODER=true` Registers the master container as an available Plex transcoder.
 By default, the master container cannot be used for transcoding unless no slaves are available.
 - `-e DISTRIBUTE_SINGLE_TRANSCODES=true` Runs a single transcoding job on multiple hosts.
 By default, chunks are only distributed to a single host.
 Please note that the use of this parameter requires the restart of all slave containers.

+### Slave container
+- `-e IMPORT_PLEX_MEDIA=false` Disables the import of the Plex media library from the master container over NFS.
+Can be useful when the media library is accessible by mounting it on the host with [Rclone](https://github.com/ncw/rclone) or [Plexdrive](https://github.com/dweidenfeld/plexdrive).
+Please note that the media library has to be stored in the "/data" directory of the container.
+Be also sure to check that the content and the (recursive) permissions of this directory are the same in the master and in the slave containers.